mcdonc/devenv-awsenv/README.rst

    }

 Once it is enabled, each time ``devenv shell`` starts, it will attempt to add environment variables to the shell environment related to AWS.
-Tools like aws-cli will use these environment values instead of attempting to use a profile from ``~/.aws`` unless ``awsenv.manage-profiles`` is ``true``.
+Tools like aws' CLI are willing to use these environment values instead of attempting to use a profile from ``~/.aws`` (unless you have a global ``AWS_PROFILE`` envvar set).

 It will also attempt to authenticate with AWS using the default environmment settings at shell startup time.